forcedotcom/nlp-gauntlet/README.md

 2. Next, go to `/apex/ExternalNlpWorkbench` in your browser to verify connectivity and run some tests.

-    The Nlp Gauntlet Workbench tool allows you test out different model configurations.
-You can also load configurations from [Custom Metadata Types](docs/guides/CustomMd.md)  in your org.
+    The Nlp Gauntlet Workbench tool allows you to test out different model configurations.
+You can also load saved configurations from [Custom Metadata Types](docs/guides/CustomMd.md) in your org.

     ![Nlp Gauntlet Workbench](/docs/images/gauntlet-workbench/gauntlet-workbench.gif?raw=true)

-3. Once you've verified connection and confirmed your models are working correctly.
+3. Once you've verified the connection and confirmed your models are working correctly.
 You can consume these predictions from your apex code :

     ```java